 The yard today is covered with a hard thick crunchy coat of frozen ice/snow littered with broken bits of sparkling ice and small twigs from the trees.
 It all glittered in the early morning sun.
 The yard will continue to be extra busy until the snow melts later in the week, although not as busy as it got during the storm.
 So I’ll keep watching and will see what I can see.

-I am a participant in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
-If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, it helps me out because I earn a small fee which helps offset blog related costs.
+I participate in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
+If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, I earn a small fee which helps offset blog related costs.
 I only use these links for products I’ve used myself unless specifically noted otherwise.